githedgehog/shim-review/README.md

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 *******************************************************************************
-For both ONIE and SONiC we rely on the Debian maintained grub2 release which can be found [here](https://salsa.debian.org/grub-team/grub/-/tree/debian/2.06-7).
+For both ONIE and SONiC we rely on the Fedora maintained grub2 release.
-Debian has its own downstream implementation.
+Fedora has its own downstream implementation.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader and your previously released shim booted a version of grub affected by any of the CVEs in the July 2020 grub2 CVE list, the March 2021 grub2 CVE list, the June 7th 2022 grub2 CVE list, or the November 15th 2022 list, have fixes for all these CVEs been applied?